Hershel and the Hannukah Goblins

-The Klezmer Music Foundation and its groups (Maxwell Street Klezmer Band, the Junior Klezmer Orchestra, the Salaam-Shalom Music Project, and three congregational bands) have all been put on hold for however much longer there are limitations on public gatherings.
+The Klezmer Music Foundation and its groups (Maxwell Street Klezmer Band, the Junior Klezmer Orchestra, the Salaam-Shalom Music Project, and three congregational bands) have been financially affected by almost two years of limits on public gatherings.

 Thank you for keeping the music and the musicians alive!